wfatherley/exceptlib/README.md

 excs_raised_from: tuple = ExceptionFrom(re, urllib)
 ```

-The `ExceptionFrom.here` class method is useful to scrape exceptions from a containing module, possibly for use in defining exception groups for example.
+The `ExceptionFrom.here` class method is useful to scrape exceptions from `raise` statements in the containing module, possibly for use in defining exception groups for example.
 Calling `ExceptionFrom` when there is no current exception will direct it to scrape distinct exceptions from `raise` statements in the specified modules.

-## Install
+## Installation notes
 This library is available through [PyPI](https://pypi.org/project/exceptlib/) and [GitHub](https://github.com/wfatherley/exceptlib).